sparktsang/sparktsang.github.io/_posts/psychedelics-2.md

 I felt a profound sense of defeat, a loneliness that was deeper and colder than any I had felt before.
 My battle was not with him, but with the spirit of the age itself.
 And I had already lost.

+Later, in the quiet of my own bunk, a final, futile act of reason.
+I opened DeepSeek, the very oracle Ade had praised, and typed in "alkaline diet".
+The answer came instantly, a cold, clinical stream of scientific consensus: no evidence, a tightly regulated bodily pH, post-meal fatigue is normal.
+I looked at the screen, at the clean, logical text.
+It was the truth.
+And it was utterly, completely, powerless.

+I knew this information would be useless to him.
+He had already built his defenses, a fortress of self-validating logic.
+He had even told me, with a hint of pride, that DeepSeek itself had praised him in their conversations: *You are the only person I have ever met who has reached this level of thinking.*

+We both held the same tool in our hands, arguably the most powerful weapon of our age.
+He used it to select purer chemicals for his alchemy, to find confirmation for his beautiful visions, to build the architecture of his faith.

+And I?
+I held this same immense power, and I could do nothing.
+I was a man with a rescue helicopter, watching a soul drown in a calm, sunlit sea, and he was waving back at me, smiling, convinced he was learning how to breathe underwater.

+The prophets of our time speak of one-person, billion-dollar companies, empowered by this new technology.
+They were early.
+The one-person religion had arrived first, and it was already blooming everywhere.

+I looked at Ade, a man who had successfully purified himself of everything—food, parasites, doubt, and perhaps, even the world itself.
+And I, the relentless questioner, the purifier of thoughts, was left with only one, impure question:

+In an age that worships the inner voice, what happens when that voice leads you into a beautiful, sunlit, and inescapable void?

 https://techcrunch.com/2025/02/01/ai-agents-could-birth-the-first-one-person-unicorn-but-at-what-societal-cost/